Christian observances of Jewish holidays: Christian Passover

-The main Christian view seems to present the Passover meal, which was held on the night before Jesus died, also named Last Supper, as the Evening of New Covenant, and Christians generally agree that was on Thursday being observed at Church.
+The main Christian view seems to present the Passover meal, which was held on the night before Jesus died, also named Last Supper, as the Evening of New Covenant.
 The Christian view also seems to present the Day of First Fruit, which was held according to Jewish law on the day after Saturday during the Feast of Unleavened Bread, as Resurrection Sunday (also known as Easter).
 Christian Passover is a religious observance celebrated by a small number of 1st-century believers instead of, or alongside, the more common Christian holy day and festival of Easter.
 The redemption from the bondage of sin through the sacrifice of Christ is celebrated, a parallel of the Jewish Passover's celebration of redemption from bondage in the land of Egypt.

+Mar Thoma Christians of India celebrate a version of Passover on Maundy Thursday, called pesaha appam.
+It is particularly common among the endogamous subgroup the Knanaya.

 Christian Feast of Weeks (Pentecost)

 The traditional Christian holiday of Pentecost is based on the Jewish holiday of Shavuot celebrated seven weeks after the start of Passover.
 Pentecost is part of the Movable Cycle of the ecclesiastical year.
 Pentecost is always seven weeks after the day after the Sabbath day which always occurs during the feast of unleavened bread.
 Rabbinic Jews avoid celebration of Shavuot on the day after the Sabbath (the first day of the week).
 However, Haymanot and Karaite Jews celebrate this holy day according to Scriptural mandate on the day after the Sabbath.
 This Sunday celebration, in Christian tradition, is calculated as 50 days after Easter (inclusive of Easter Day).
 In other words, it falls on the eighth Sunday, counting Easter Day.

 Pentecost celebrates the birth of the Church, when thousands of Jews were in Jerusalem to celebrate Shavuot, and heard Peter and the disciples speaking in their own language.
 However, Shavuot is one of the Three Pilgrimage Festivals laid out for the Torah observant Jews, which was the reason for the huge gathering of Jewish believers in Jerusalem on that same day.